shaulbd/amazon-aws-switcher-win/README.md

     ```bash
     python aws-switcher.pyw
     ```

-    Replace `aws-switcher.pyw` with the name of your Python script file if it's different.

 2. **Interacting with the Utility:**

     - Move your mouse cursor to the top of the screen (or the position you set) to make the utility window appear.